-Ownership, in fact, requires control.
-If we can't control something, we cannot own it.
+Do we own anything in this world?Ownership requires control.
+If we can't control something, we cannot truly own it.

 Rather, the Supreme Being owns everything.
 He controls the physical and the spiritual realm.
 This means that He also owns all matter - including wealth and all money.
 So the issue is not what we currently possess: it is that we do not own what we currently possess.

 This means we are already poor.
 Some of us just don't realize it yet.

 At the time of death, we leave everything behind: We will leave our bank account, our house, our clothes, our family, our children, and even our body.
 Therefore, we own nothing, None of these belong to us.
 Everything here is on loan to us.

 Therefore, those who feel they are wealthy are in fact in illusion.

 It is like being in a dream.
 In a dream, we think that we are really living that reality.
 But then when we wake up we realize it was all a dream.